walmartlabs/concord-website/docs/getting-started/quickstart.md

 Start with the following steps:

-- Create the repository in your Git management sytem, such as GitHub, using the user interface
+- Create the repository in your Git management sytem, such as GitHub, using the user interface;
-- Clone the repository to your local workstation
+- Clone the repository to your local workstation.

 <a name="add-concord-file"/>
 ## Add the Concord File